efremover/efremoweb/content/science-communication/Graph3_Metabolomics/index.md

 subtitle:

 # Summary for listings and search engines
-summary: Graphical Illustration by Jana Efremova using Biorender and Illustrator
+summary: NMR Metabolomics principle - from chemical extraction to metabolic fingerprinting.
+Graphical Illustration by Jana Efremova using Biorender and Illustrator.

 # Link this post with a project
 projects: []